McShelby/hugo-theme-relearn/exampleSite/content/basics/migration/_index.en.md

 ## 5.0.0

 - **Change**: The way [archetypes]({{% relref "cont/archetypes" %}}) are used to generate output has changed.
-Your existing content files will still work like before and therefore you don't need to change anything after the upgrade.
+Your existing markdown files will still work like before and therefore you don't need to change anything after the upgrade.

-  Nevertheless, it is recommended to adapt your existing files to the new way.
+  Nevertheless, it is recommended to adapt your existing markdown files to the new way as follows:

-  - for your home page, add the frontmatter parameter `archetype = "home"`
+  - for your home page, add the frontmatter parameter `archetype = "home"` and remove the leading heading

-  - for all files having the old deprecated frontmatter parameter `chapter = true`, replace it with `archetype = "chapter"`
+  - for all files containing the deprecated frontmatter parameter `chapter = true`, replace it with `archetype = "chapter"` and remove the leading headings

 - **Change**: The frontmatter options `pre` / `post` were renamed to `menuPre` / `menuPost`.
 The old options will still be used if the new options aren't set.
 Therefore you don't need to change anything after the upgrade.